-With miles of beautiful beaches open to the public year round, Suffolk is a great place to bring your dog on holiday.
+With miles of beautiful beaches open to the public year round and plenty of dog friendly accommodation, Suffolk is a great place to bring your dog on holiday.

 The good news is that from October through April there are no dog restrictions in force on Suffolk’s beaches so your pet can enjoy the benefits of any stretch of beach you like!
 In the Summer however, there are restrictions on some beaches, so here’s a town-by-town listing of restrictions from circa 1st May through to circa 30th September (and please check notices locally when you get to the beach).
 We also have an in-depth guide on dog friendly beaches in Essex.